ChuckJonas/SObjectDeepClone/README.md

 1: Initialize `SObjectDeepClone` with:

-- `Id` of the SObject you want to clone
+- `Id` of the SObject you want to clone.
+For more control you can pass the SObject itself

 - `Set<String>` of any child relationships you want to clone